TYPO3-Documentation/t3docs-tools/README.rst

     ./bash/modify-repos.sh set-fork <fork> [<host>] [<user>] [<token>]

     Arguments:
-       fork: Set a remote "fork" repository if this GitHub user namespace has a repository with a matching name.
+       fork: Set a remote "fork" repository if this user namespace has a repository with a matching name.
        host: Execute the action in the local repositories of this host (all, github.com, ..).
 Multiple hosts must be separated by space, e.g. "github.com gitlab.com". [default: "all"]
        user: Execute the action in the local repositories of this user namespace (all, github.com:friendsoftypo3, github.com:typo3, github.com:typo3-documentation, ..).
 Multiple users must be separated by space, e.g. "github.com:friendsoftypo3 github.com:typo3". [default: "all"]
        token: Use this GitHub / GitLab API token to overcome rate limitations. [default: ""]